liulanglierendetianya/Git/readme.txt

 Git is a distributed version control system.
-Git is free software distributed underthe GPL.
+Git is free software distributed underthe GPL.;
+Finally, I get it done.